worthingtonse/RAIDAX-AI-Design/PRPs/manage-executive-operations.md

 # Executive Command Handlers (cmd_executive)

 ## Module Purpose
-This module implements executive-level administrative commands for coin creation, management, and deletion within the RAIDA network.
-These commands require administrative authentication and provide comprehensive coin lifecycle management including creation, deletion, liberation, and inventory operations.
-The module supports dual hashing for backward compatibility and implements secure administrative controls for network maintenance.
+This module implements administrative commands for coin creation and management, providing executive-level operations for coin lifecycle management.
+It includes functions for getting available serial numbers, creating new coins, freeing coins, deleting coins, and comprehensive coin enumeration, all updated with free pages bitmap integration for optimal performance.

 ## Constants and Configuration
 | Constant | Value | Description |